Our How ...

+Meeting today’s need through practical relief programs.
 When an immediate basic need is not met, it is difficult for a person to consider anything else.
-Project 658 has several ministry projects aimed at providing relief and stability for families.
+We have several ministry projects aimed at providing relief and stability for families.

 – Fulfilling furniture needs through organizational partnerships

-– Free English as a Second Language (ESL) classes
+– English as a Second Language (ESL) classes

 Project 658 aims to create a culture of service and opportunities for the body of Christ to serve our neighbors practically with the love of Christ.
 We believe in serving through time, talent and treasure.

-– Weekly volunteer opportunities to serve through our ministry projects
+– Daily, weekly and monthly volunteer opportunities to serve through our ministry projects

 – Family partnership with families in the community to provide mentoring and friendship